-With tables, you can curate data from multiple sources through an API integration or file upload.
+Think of tables as scaleable and easy-to-navigate databases that resemble spreadsheets.
+With a table, you can curate data from multiple sources, such as through a file upload, chain, or API integration.
 Based on the intent of the information, you can create data or dimension tables.

 - Data tables generally contain information to build up over time, such as for general ledger entries or other transactional data.